 Columbia College is committed to providing educational opportunities for all students and assisting them in making their college experience successful and positive.
-This office is located in the Center for Career Coaching & Professional Development.
+This office is located in the lower level of Edens Library.
 The mission of the Office of Student Success is to create an academically, socially and physically accessible environment for all students by removing barriers to learning.